vishalvats0411-web/DecorAI/README.md

 ```
 Download the SAM model from the [link](https://dl.fbaipublicfiles.com/segment_anything/sam_vit_l_0b3195.pth)
 ```
- create a folder named checkpoints inside main/static directory and paste the model file in there
+ create a folder named checkpoints inside main folder paste the model file in there
 ```

 Create a Virtual Environment (Recommended)